jasuthemes/userstyles/BandcampDark/README.md

 ## Changelog

+11/09/25 - Few updates.
+Looks like Bandcamp are creating the ground work for a native dark theme.
+Hopefully my misery will soon draw to an end.

 31/12/24 - Updated some new homepage elements.

 04/12/23 - Fixed the pop-up music player on personal collection page.